 E-commerce in Germany

 Your Dutch online shop is ticking along nicely and you are ready for the next step.
 Why not consider a German online shop?
 Germans are among the most eager online buyers in Europe.
-With over 83 million inhabitants, the German market is almost 5 times larger than the Dutch market and total e-commerce sales are more than 3 times higher.
+With almost 84 million inhabitants, the German market is almost 5 times larger than the Dutch market.
 However, large markets also attract lots of vendors, so you will have to make your online shop stand out with a carefully curated design and distinctive product range.

 Applying for a local domain name